BDR’s Coaches Corner: Creating A Successful Fall Contest For Your Team

 Create Written Rules of Engagement

-For a team to win, only 1 person on the team can have 0 points.
+For a team to win, only one person on the team can have zero points.
 Outline how teams will be picked.

 Assign points to everything that earns a spiff